kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 15**
         1. ### **Hint**
+        The password for the next level can be retrieved by **submitting the password of the current level to port 30001 on localhost using SSL encryption.**

         2. ### **Solution**
             - First ssh into the host server as the user `bandit15`